Long Live Clothes

 Product benefit: Freshness

-Read by a man in his 40s with a Brummie accent, who shouts long, slightly rambling sentences against a backing track - in a similar style to the verses of Blur’s Park Life.
+Read by a man in his 40s with a Brummie accent, who shouts long, slightly rambling sentences against a backing track - in a similar style to Phil Daniels' verses on Blur’s Park Life.

 I partied through the 90s

-Back when my face was fresh as a freshly cracked can of lager
+Back when I was fresh as a cracked can of lager

 I’m stuck in between.